Flurando/blog/content/articles/therobotandthebaby-zh_CN.md

 “Yes, ma’am, I see your uniform and infer that you are probably a police officer.
 Ma’am, my mistress forbade me to contact Child Welfare” “Why did she tell you not to contact Child Welfare?”
-“Ma’am, I can’t answer that.
-Robots are programmed to not comment on human motives.”
+“Ma’am, I can’t answer that. 机器人s are programmed to not comment on human motives.”
-“Robot, I’m from Robot Central.
+“机器人, I’m from 机器人 Central.
 I need to download your memory.
 Use channel 473.”
 “Sir, yes”.
 “What did your mistress say specifically?
 Play your recording of it.”